soumyadipdas37/finescoop.github.io/source/_posts/covid_infections_continue_alarming_rise_with_1108_cases_in_last_24_hours.md

-Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland MAGA caravan sprays \'ball bearings\' at BLM protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer Russian war planes get unnervingly close to American B-52 Private bullet plane revealed Otto Aviation Group LLC Windsurfer rescued after telescope user spotted him in difficulty French director colourises footage of a Victorian seaside Hordes of Trump fans drive into Portland and face off with BLM Kenosha shooting victim seen in video confronting armed men Anti-lockdown protesters gather in Trafalgar Square Officials confirmed eight boroughs across the North of England, including Trafford, will be released from lockdown next week.
+Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer MAGA caravan sprays \'ball bearings\' at BLM protesters in Portland Russian war planes get unnervingly close to American B-52 Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&A Hordes of Trump fans drive into Portland and face off with BLM Cop KICKS man in the BACK as he stands with his hands on his head Officials confirmed eight boroughs across the North of England, including Trafford, will be released from lockdown next week.
 Pictured, Altrincham\'s George Street - Altrincham is a town in the borough of Trafford
 Lancashire’s director of public health Dr Sakthi Karunanithi confirmed the news that Burnley (pictured) and Hyndburn would be removed from lockdown but warned residents that the lifting of additional restrictions \'should not lead to complacency\'
-Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland MAGA caravan sprays \'ball bearings\' at BLM protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer Russian war planes get unnervingly close to American B-52 Private bullet plane revealed Otto Aviation Group LLC Windsurfer rescued after telescope user spotted him in difficulty French director colourises footage of a Victorian seaside Hordes of Trump fans drive into Portland and face off with BLM Kenosha shooting victim seen in video confronting armed men Anti-lockdown protesters gather in Trafalgar Square
+Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer MAGA caravan sprays \'ball bearings\' at BLM protesters in Portland Russian war planes get unnervingly close to American B-52 Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&A Hordes of Trump fans drive into Portland and face off with BLM Cop KICKS man in the BACK as he stands with his hands on his head

 WHAT IS R0?
 Every infectious disease is given a reproduction number, which is known as R0 - pronounced \'R nought\'.